Castro19/LAEP-GPT/tasks.md

 ## Front-End

-Katie Hallinan, Victor

 ## Back-end

 ### API Routes

-- Katie Hallinan, Victor

 ### MongoDB Functions

-- Nathan

 ### Working with the OpenAI API

-- Nathan, Saul

 ## Ideas or Tasks

-### Task 1: LLM Models: Nathan & Saul
+### Task 1: LLM Models

 - Work with creating assistants, threads, and managing scalability.
+    - Katie on adding assistants based on certain teachers tied to said teachers account

 - Test what happens when two users send a message at the same time

 - [Docs](https://platform.openai.com/docs/assistants/overview)

-### Task 2: Mongo DB Functions: Nathan & Katie
+### Task 2: Mongo DB Functions

 - When a user signs up, create a new assistant id for each model we currently have.

-### Task 3: Setting Form (Katie)
+### Task 3: Setting Form

 - Once a user signs up, present a form that allows them to insert information like availability, interest, and etc.
+  - Work in progress, seperated teacher vs student accounts, added custom field to teacher called about which is also added to the database and accessable
+  - TODO: Add availability section to student and teacher accounts and add that to database info

 - Send the information to the back-end to be inserted into the database.
+  - DONE for what is currently implemented

+- Either remove or update sign up with email so that it gathers the same information

 ### Task 4: Role-based Access Control

 - Assigning users to different roles to have different permissions.
+  - Users now have teacher and student roles, but those currently don't effect permissions.
+What perms can/should be granted?

-- Give permissions based on admin, student, or teacher to create custom Assistants
+- Give permissions based on student or teacher to create custom Assistants

 - Give permissions based on who can access the custom assistant created
   - Maybe the user wants to select which users can have access to this assistant.

+## Task 5: Data Scraping

+- Scrape data about teachers to feed into the database about each teacher in order for the AI to get a better grasp on the teacher and pair them with students more accurately

+## Task 6: Human Testing Permission and Papers

+- Write a proposal in order to gain permission for human test trials

+- Look into journals for potential publishing